luciDevOp/Vue-Register-Login-Project/README.md

 # vue-project

 Welcome to my frontend register-login project built with Vue.js!
 My application utilizes OAuth2 authentication for secure login, ensuring your data remains protected.
 Upon successful authentication, users are stored in a MySQL database and directed to a dynamic products page where they can seamlessly perform CRUD (Create, Read, Update, Delete) operations.
+Also I used the library Element-Plus for the templates.

 Powered by Vue.js, my frontend interface provides a sleek and intuitive user experience.
 With its reactive components and efficient state management, users can navigate effortlessly through the application, making interactions smooth and enjoyable.